qarmin/czkawka/README.md

   - Temporary Files - Finds temporary files
   - Similar Images - Finds images which are not exactly the same (different resolution, watermarks)
   - Similar Videos - Looks for similar visually videos
-  - Zeroed Files - Finds files which are filled with zeros (usually corrupted)
   - Same Music - Searches for music with the same artist, album etc.
   - Invalid Symbolic Links - Shows symbolic links which point to non-existent files/directories
   - Broken Files - Finds files with an invalid extension or that are corrupted